 With Podbike, you no longer have to settle for a parking space that’s many miles away from your destination.
 Unlike traditional bikes, the Podbike can reverse, and its parking footprint is much lower than any four-wheeler you can find.
 This is owed to the unique parking technology that raises the vehicle and allows it to rest on only the rear wheels.
 According to the manufacturers, eight Podbikes can fit in a single car parking space!

 Podbike’s four wheels guarantee better stability and rider comfort.
 The vehicle is equipped with lights and indicators on both sides, making it easier to spot and facilitating the safety of the rider and other road users.
 The manufacturers also claim that Podbike has energy-absorbing crush zones that can minimize impact during a crash.
 Plus, there’s roll-over protection and an optional seat belt for riders.

 Extra cargo or child seat

 Podbike is ideally designed to seat only the rider, but there’s enough space to either accommodate a child or some extra load.
 This space comes in handy when going grocery shopping or going out with a child.

 The manufacturers envision a future dominated by driverless cars, and they have designed Podbike to become a part of this future.
 According to them, future Podbikes will come with self-parking and self-charging features, alongside many other features that facilitate autonomy.

 Podbike is currently available for pre-order via their official website.
-The manufacturers estimate the initial price for a standard model (without any optionals) to be approx. USD 5,600 (plus local sales tax and shipment costs).
-The manufacturers hope to start the first series of production in the last quarter of 2020.
+The manufacturers estimate the initial price for a standard model (without any optionals) to be approx. USD $5,600 (plus local sales tax and shipment costs).
+The manufacturers hope to start the first series of production in the first quarter of 2021.